 Carman K.M.
 Fung

-Rhea Ashley Hoskin is interdisciplinary feminist sociologist whose work focuses on Femme Theory, critical femininities and femmephobia.
+Rhea Ashley Hoskin PhD, is interdisciplinary feminist sociologist whose work focuses on femme theory, critical femininities and femmephobia.
 Her work examines perceptions of femininity and sources of prejudice rooted in the devaluation or regulation of femininity.
 Rhea is an Ontario Women’s Health Scholar and an AMTD Global Talent Postdoctoral Fellow at the University of Waterloo.